microsoft/AL-Go/Workshop/Releasing.md

 where the branch name main has been replaced by the release branch name.

-OK, so I got that, versioning and releasing, pretty smart - but what is this project concept?
+OK, so that is clear, versioning and releasing, pretty smart - but what is this project concept?

 ---
 [Index](Index.md)&nbsp;&nbsp;[next](Projects.md)